Abstaina44/Netflix-Sign-Page-Clone/README.md

-# Netflix Sign-in Page Clone
+# Netflix Sign-in Page Clone..

 Welcome to the Netflix Sign-in Page Clone project!
 This repository contains the code for a clone of the Netflix sign-in page, built with HTML, CSS, and JavaScript.
 The purpose of this project is to practice and demonstrate front-end web development skills by recreating a well-known and widely-used web page.